xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 - [XMPP Office Hours](https://wiki.xmpp.org/web/XMPP_Office_Hours): available on our [YouTube channel](https://www.youtube.com/channel/UCf3Kq2ElJDFQhYDdjn18RuA)
 - [Berlin XMPP Meetup (remote)](https://mov.im/?node/pubsub.movim.eu/berlin-xmpp-meetup): monthly meeting of XMPP enthusiasts in Berlin, every 2nd Wednesday of the month

+## Talks

+Thilo Molitor presented their new even more [privacy friendly push design in Monal](https://xmpp-meetup.in-berlin.de/talks/monal-and-push.pdf) at the Berlin XMPP Meetup!

 ## Articles

-The [Mellium Dev Communiqué for March 2022](https://opencollective.com/mellium/updates/dev-communique-for-march-20222) has been released!
-This release includes changes to the sidebar in the Communiqué TUI client and improvements to various packages in the main mellium.im/xmpp module.
-The Mellium Dev Communiqué for April 2022 has also been released and can be found over on [Open Collective](https://opencollective.com/mellium/updates/dev-communique-for-april-2022).
+The Mellium Dev Communiqué for April 2022 has been released and can be found over on [Open Collective](https://opencollective.com/mellium/updates/dev-communique-for-april-2022).
+Furthermore, the [OMEMO Encryption](https://opencollective.com/mellium/projects/omemo) funding has reach $100!

 Maxime “pep.”
 Buquet wrote some thoughts regarding _"Deal on Digital Markets Act: EU rules to ensure fair competition and more choice for users"_ in his [Interoperability in a “Big Tech” world](https://bouah.net/2022/04/interoperability-in-a-big-tech-world/) article.
 In a later article he describes [part of his threat model](https://bouah.net/2022/04/an-overview-of-my-threat-model/), detailing how XMPP comes into play and proposing ways it could be improved.